tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-changing-a-sql-server-database.md

 > There was error outputting database level information for ServerName.DatabaseName.

-> Property Owner is not available for Database &#8216;[DatabaseName]'.
+> Property Owner is not available for Database '[DatabaseName]'.
 This property may not exist for this object, or may not be retrievable due to insufficient access rights.

 When you log into SQL Server Management Studio, right-click the database, and select Properties, you'll see this dialog box: